uezo/minette/README.md

 - Core : Core of this framework.
 Runs the flow by using Classifier and DialogServices
 - Classifier : Classify the topic of user message and setup the proper DialogService to process the message
-- DialogService(s) : Implements of the flow of dialog.
+- DialogService(s) : The main logic that manages the flow of dialog.
 This class has following 2 methods:
 - ProcessRequest : Setting up the session data by using user input message
 - ComposeResponse : Making response message by using session data
 - Adaptor : Maps the request / response from channel dependent to Minette common